Table of Contents

 - GitLab remains the most established enterprise alternative, offering a comprehensive platform that includes CI/CD, while still giving organizations more control than GitHub.

-These choices primarily address repository ownership, corporate control, and lock-in concerns, not the testing or AI workload bottlenecks developers face.
+These choices primarily address repository ownership, corporate control, and lock-in concerns.
+They do not fix the testing or AI workload bottlenecks developers face.

 - Codeberg.org is gaining adoption among open-source projects that value community governance and alignment with open principles.